ividyon/WitchyBND/README.md

 ### 2.14.4.4

 * Updated to latest SoulsFormatsNEXT, fixing some issues with unpacking console textures. (thanks to Shadowth117)
+* Updated to latest Paramdex from Smithbox. (thanks to Vawser & contributors)
 * Fixed an MQB color repack bug. (thanks to Natsu)
-* Updated to latest Paramdex from Smithbox. (thanks to Vawser & contributors)
+* Changed some logic in determining AC6 param types to work with the updated Paramdex.

 ### 2.14.4.3